 Do click on the photos for larger images.

-No one has given me any money to advertise their shops in this blog, but they are of course welcome to in the future, not that it will make any difference to what I write about them.
 Sorry to all the lovely shopkeepers who I’ve missed out, but a blog that listed every shop in Glastonbury would be, quite frankly, boring.
-Would you like to commission me to write an article about what you do, for Normal For Glastonbury?
+No one has given me any money to advertise their shops in this post, but they are of course welcome to in the future.
+Would you like to commission me to write an in-depth article about what you do, and what Glastonbury means to you, for Normal For Glastonbury?
 You’d be reaching thousands of readers who love the Town.
 Please Click Here for more information